 No - Probate office staff cannot assist you with your application, complete forms, examine documents prior to lodging, recommend a lawyer or give you legal advice.
 You should obtain legal assistance if you have any questions about your application after looking at these FAQs.

 The Probate Office cannot give advice on related matters such as contesting a will, the failure of an executor or administrator to pay monies to beneficiaries or the failure of an executor or administrator to tell you what is happening in relation to an application or an estate.
 You should see a lawyer about such matters.

-It takes the Court approximately three to six weeks to process applications provided there are no problems associated with them.
+It takes the Court approximately eight weeks to process applications provided there are no problems associated with them.
 You may advise the Probate Office in writing when filing your application if there is any particular reason why you would like your application to be dealt with urgently.